JOIN THE RESISTANCE

 - One must look at the intersection of race, class, and gender to understand violence against women.

 Founded in 2010 by Jennifer Teykaerts, JoLane Blaylock, Chad Sniffen, Maryanne Henke, and Nicola Hil, V-Day Sacramento began as a project of Sacramento Take Back the Night.
-Since then, V-Day Sacramento has raised nearly $150,000 for local non-profit organizations in the Sacramento area.
+Since then, V-Day Sacramento has raised over $150,000 for local non-profit organizations in the Sacramento area.

 WHAT IS V–DAY?